react-native-community/directory/README.md

 ## How do I deploy to production?

-Get a commit on `master` and it will be automatically deployed.
+Get a commit on `main` and it will be automatically deployed.

 ## I don't like your website, can I hit an API instead and build my own better stuff?